CloudNineXx/Earth-s-Story-An-Anime-Sustainability-INSPIRED-Journey-/README.md

 -
 - ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source that allows others to freely use, modify and distribute the code with the following conditions:
+- include credit to the original owner/creator of this webpage :)

 ## 🌱 Environmental Message